cloudfoundry/community/toc/rfc/rfc-draft-haproxy-awslc.md

 ```

 HAProxy is compiled with `USE_OPENSSL_AWSLC=1` for both FIPS and non-FIPS.
 FIPS is a library property — HAProxy itself does not need separate FIPS logic.

+### Costs and CI Impact

+It is worth being precise about where the cost of the expanded variant matrix actually lands, because the two obvious concerns — CI build time and operator deploy time — behave very differently.

+**Operator deploy-time compilation is unchanged.** A BOSH release tarball ships source and blobs; the actual compilation happens on the target VM at deploy time and, for the single-variant releases, compiles **only the one variant an operator deploys**.
+A slim single-variant release compiles exactly one TLS library plus one HAProxy binary regardless of how many variants exist in the matrix.
+Adding more variants to the matrix therefore imposes **no additional compilation cost** on any operator who does not deploy them.
+The multi release is the only exception — it compiles every bundled variant — and it is explicitly a migration/testing artifact, not the recommended production target.

+**The incremental cost is confined to the release-build pipeline.** Producing the extra tarballs in Concourse means running `bosh create-release` once per variant.
+All the additional variants together add a few minutes of pipeline wall-clock (tarring source + blobs, computing fingerprints, uploading to the blobstore), plus the disk to store the extra tarballs (each AWS-LC variant bundles the AWS-LC source blob, so the AWS-LC tarballs are a few hundred MB each and the multi tarball larger still).
+It does **not** compile HAProxy or AWS-LC in the pipeline — that cost is deferred to deploy time as described above.

+**This recurring cost is small in absolute terms.** haproxy-boshrelease cut **9 releases in the first half of 2026**.
+At that cadence, a few extra minutes of pipeline time and a doubling of per-release artifact disk are negligible against the value of shipping the variants operators need.
+The CI acceptance-test matrix does not grow linearly with the tarball count either: acceptance jobs are defined per TLS backend (`awslc`, `awslc-fips`), and the `-patched` axis reuses the same backend under test rather than adding new backend combinations.

+In short: the matrix size is a release-pipeline concern measured in minutes-per-release and disk, not a per-operator or per-deploy cost.

 ### Runtime Selection